-A strategic NEBA has been developed for all response strategies identified as applicable to credible spills identified in this OPEP (both condensate and MDO), with the benefit or potential impact to each sensitivity identified within the Environment that May Be Affected (EMBA) (refer Table 6-14 for condensate and Table 6-15 for MDO).
+A strategic NEBA has been developed for all response strategies identified as applicable to credible spills identified in this OPEP (both condensate and MDO), with the benefit or potential impact to each sensitivity identified within the EMBA and Scientific Monitoring Planning Area (refer Table 6-14 for condensate and Table 6-15 for MDO).
 While not all spill response activities included in the strategic NEBA would be under the control of Santos during a spill incident they have been included to assist in planning conducted by DoT.